marcelorodrigo/store-locator/README.md

 ![Screenshot](https://github.com/marcelorodrigo/nearest-store/blob/master/src/main/resources/static/image/screenshot.png?raw=true)

-Have fun navigating the globe and seeing the closest shops to you.
+Have fun navigating the globe and seeing the closest shops to you :relaxed:\
+*ProTip*: If you're not seeing stores close to you, try to navigate in *The Netherlands*

 ## Improvements
 - **Real database**: as H2 it's a in-memory database, every startup it's necessary to run migrations and feed database.